- General information on Canadian Military Colleges

 - Our institution demonstrates that it meets the needs of the CAF in an active and dynamic way.
 It is able to advise the CAF based on expertise to help define and accomplish its missions.

 Why choose Royal Military College Saint-Jean?

-Royal Military College Saint-Jean offers outstanding college-level education, fully subsidized studies with an unparalleled student-teacher ratio and a salary during studies.
-Upon completion of their studies, students can count on well-paid employment and an exciting career in the Canadian Armed Forces.
+Royal Military College Saint-Jean offers outstanding college-level and university-level education, fully subsidized studies with an unparalleled student-teacher ratio and a salary during studies.
+Upon completion of their studies, officer cadets/naval cadets can count on well-paid employment and an exciting career in the Canadian Armed Forces.
 You will also have a good pension plan and your contributions will start right from the beginning of your studies.
-For more information on the Canadian Military Colleges, contact the Royal Military College Saint-Jean Liaison Cell at Requete-Request@forces.gc.ca.
+For more information on the Royal Military College Saint, contact a Royal Military College Saint-Jean Liaison Cell at OL-CMRSJ@cmrsj-rmcsj.ca.

 How many military colleges are there in Canada?

 There are two military colleges in Canada and both are complementary.
 The Royal Military College of Canada in Kingston, Ontario was founded in 1876 and offers university-level education.
 Royal Military College Saint-Jean, located in Saint-Jean-sur-Richelieu, Quebec, was initially founded in 1952.
 Closed in 1995 and re-opened in 2008, it offers postsecondary-level education, leading to a diploma of college studies in Science and Social Science.
 Since 2019, The Royal Military College Saint-Jean offers an undergraduate degree program in International Studies

 What are the four components of RMC Saint-Jean’s curriculum ?